Jump To Section

 - Remove from heat and let rest 5 to 10 minutes under foil or a clean towel.
 Garnish with parsley and lemon wedges and serve warm, straight out of the pan.

-Become a better home cook with the MasterClass All-Access Pass.
+Become a better home cook with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by culinary masters, including Wolfgang Puck, Gordon Ramsay, Alice Waters, Massimo Bottura, and more.